Action! Students Create Reader's Theater

 - Ask the students to describe the setting after they have read the entire script.
 Ask a few volunteers to explain whta the characters were doing and saying in the skit.

 Guided Practice/Interactive Modeling(10 minutes)

 - Give each student a copy of the "Sugar and Spice" worksheet.

 - You can place students in pairs to read through the first read of the passage.

-- Tell the students that they are going to take the words and actions of the characters and recreate them as a skit.
+- Tell students that they are going to take the characters' words and actions from the story and create a skit.

 - Once again, explain that the dialogue of the characters in the skit should help the audience understand the setting, thoughts, and actions of the characters.